Naturalised Crocus – Growing Bulbs in Grass

 Naturalising means bulbs growing and seeding as they would in the wild; i.e. “in nature”.
-In most gardens this means growing bulbs in grass instead of borders.
+In some gardens this means growing bulbs in grass instead of borders.

 To naturalize bulbs they need to be planted where they can remain undisturbed without the need for the foliage to be prematurely removed.
 Leaves need to die back for about six weeks after the flowers have faded.